jaalto/project--shell-script-performance-and-portability/README.md

 differ from those of the shell.

-Certain features in Bash are slow, but knowing the bottlenecks and using alternatives helps.
-On the other hand, small POSIX `sh` scripts, for example
-[dash], are much faster at calling external processes and functions.
+Certain features in Bash are slow, but knowing the bottlenecks and using faster alternatives helps.
+On the other hand, small POSIX `sh` scripts, are much faster at calling external processes and functions.
 More about this in section
 [SHELLS AND PERFORMANCE](#32-shells-and-performance).

 The results presented here provide only